 Renee Brown, Vice President, Weaver's Coffee & Tea

-Renee, along with her husband and partners, run a hot beverage empire based in San Rafael, California.
+Renee Brown, along with her husband and partners, own and operate a hot beverage empire based in San Rafael, California.
 Weaver’s Coffee & Tea, founded under Wild Card Roasters in 2007 (in the middle of the financial crisis), now sells teas and hand-roasted, organic, fair trade coffee to customers across the world.
-They also operate two busy Bay Area cafés.
+They operate two busy Bay Area cafés and are expanding their retail presence.

 Renee stepped in to run operations in 2015, and has juggled sales, marketing, PR, social media, product development, and business development since the company’s inception.